J. Miles Dale

-J. Miles Dale (born 1961) is a Canadian producer and director of film and television, best known for producing the critically acclaimed film, The Shape of Water, for which he won the Academy Award for Best Picture at the 90th Academy Awards.
-He is a regular collaborator of director Guillermo del Toro.

-More recently, Dale has been formed a creative partnership with Netflix.
+J. Miles Dale (born 1961) is a Canadian producer and director of film and television.
+He is best known for producing the critically acclaimed film The Shape of Water, which won the Academy Award for Best Picture at the 90th Academy Awards ceremony.
+Dale is a regular collaborator of fellow director Guillermo del Toro and formed a creative partnership with Netflix.

 Early life

 Dale was born in Toronto, Ontario, to British-born Canadian jazz musician Jimmy Dale.
 Dale attended Bayview Glen School from 1965 to 1968.
 In 1968, his father moved the family to Hollywood where he worked as a music director for The Smothers Brothers Show, The Andy Williams Show and The Sonny & Cher Comedy Hour.
 The family returned to Toronto in the mid-1970s, and Miles graduated from Jarvis Collegiate Institute.
 He attended the University of Toronto for a year and later transferred to the University of British Columbia before dropping out to join the film industry.